Amir Sadollah: Ultimate Fighting Championship

-Sadollah was expected to face Duane Ludwig on March 26, 2011 at UFC Fight Night 24.
+Sadollah was expected to face Duane Ludwig on March 26, 2011, at UFC Fight Night 24.
 However, Ludwig was injured and was briefly replaced by TUF 9 winner, James Wilks.
 Wilks was then forced out as well and replaced by DaMarques Johnson.
-After a back and forth first round, Sadollah was more aggressive and forced Johnson to exchange against the cage early in the second round having success with a flurry of a strikes.
+After a back and forth first round, Sadollah was more aggressive and forced Johnson to exchange against the cage early in the second round having success with a flurry of a strike.
 Sadollah would then earn a takedown and go on to gain dominant position, unleashing a steady stream of ground and pound until gaining gift wrap control, proceeding to punish Johnson with elbows from his free arm, forcing a tap due to strikes.

-Sadollah lost to Duane Ludwig via unanimous decision (29–28, 29–28, 29–28) on August 14, 2011 at UFC on Versus 5.
+Sadollah lost to Duane Ludwig via unanimous decision (29–28, 29–28, 29–28) on August 14, 2011, at UFC on Versus 5.

-Sadollah was expected to face Jorge Lopez on February 4, 2012 at UFC 143.
+Sadollah was expected to face Jorge Lopez on February 4, 2012, at UFC 143.
 However, Sadollah was forced out of the bout with an injury and replaced by Matt Riddle.

-Sadollah/Lopez eventually took place on May 15, 2012 at UFC on Fuel TV: Korean Zombie vs. Poirier.
+Sadollah/Lopez eventually took place on May 15, 2012, at UFC on Fuel TV: Korean Zombie vs. Poirier.
 Sadollah won the bout via split decision.

-Sadollah lost via unanimous decision (29-28, 29-28, 30-27) to Dan Hardy on September 29, 2012 at UFC on Fuel TV 5.
+Sadollah lost via unanimous decision (29-28, 29-28, 30-27) to Dan Hardy on September 29, 2012, at UFC on Fuel TV 5.

-Sadollah was expected to face Stephen Thompson on May 25, 2013 at UFC 160.
+Sadollah was expected to face Stephen Thompson on May 25, 2013, at UFC 160.
 However, Sadollah pulled out of the bout citing an injury and was replaced by Nah-Shon Burrell.

-After being sidelined for nearly two years recovering from a litany of injuries, Sadollah was briefly linked to a bout with Nico Musoke on October 4, 2014 at UFC Fight Night 53.
-However, Sadollah was pulled from the pairing with Musoke in favor of a bout with Yoshihiro Akiyama on September 20, 2014 at UFC Fight Night 52.
+After being sidelined for nearly two years recovering from a litany of injuries, Sadollah was briefly linked to a bout with Nico Musoke on October 4, 2014, at UFC Fight Night 53.
+However, Sadollah was pulled from the pairing with Musoke in favor of a bout with Yoshihiro Akiyama on September 20, 2014, at UFC Fight Night 52.
 He lost the fight via unanimous decision and was subsequently released from the promotion.
-After Sadollah's release, UFC President Dana White was quoted as saying, "Amir had one of the best runs in the history of The Ultimate Fighter, but I don't think he really wanted to be a fighter.
+After Sadollah's release, UFC President Dana White was quoted as saying, "Amir had one of the best runs in the history of The Ultimate Fighter, but I don't think he wanted to be a fighter.
 You can't stay on the roster by fighting once every 2 years.
 At this point, he was just taking up a roster spot.
 We wish Amir the best of luck."